 HOA Keypad Display Error

 dFPS Drive Model Mismatch

 Cause Possible Solutions

-The drives used in the copy and write process are not the same model.The drive from which the parameters were copied is a different model.
-Verify the model number of the drive from which the parameters were copied and the model of the drive to which those parameters will be written.
-Make sure the two drives are the same model and have the same software version.
+The drives used in the copy and write process are not the same model.
+The drive from which the parameters were copied is a different model.
+The drive to be written to is a different model. • Verify the model number of the drive from which the parameters were copied and the model of